- Google Chrome is one of the first Chromium-based browsers, but it is not without its flaws.

-In the new release, Vivaldi offers two-level Tab Stack to help you group together messy tabs.
-Web Panel is another unique feature to Vilvadi that allows you to open a website anytime to view it in split-screen.
+In the new release, Vivaldi offers a two-level Tab Stack to help you group together messy tabs.
+Web Panel is another unique feature to Vivaldi that allows you to open a website anytime to view it on split-screen.

 Key features of Vivaldi: